nickfargo/will/src/deferral.coffee.md

 #### resolverToState

-Creates a function that explicitly resolves a `Deferral` to the concrete final `State` indicated by the curried `stateName`.
+Creates a function that explicitly resolves a `Deferral` to the concrete final `State` indicated by the enclosed `stateName`.
 This is used to define resolver methods, e.g. `accept` and `reject`, for a deferral’s `pending` state.

       @resolverToState = ( stateName ) -> ->